Reuniting with Strangers

 -Broadview - Robert Liwanag

-Canadian Filipino Net - Maria Veronica Caparas
+-Canadian Filipino Net - Maria Veronica Caparas

 -Foreword Reviews - Eileen Gonzalez